 Are Surly bikes good?

 Surly is a popular and famous brand that is revered amongst bicycle touring enthusiasts the world over.
 The quality of their work has been proven by hundreds of long-distance cyclists over the past two decades.
+If you get a Surly, you may rest assured that it will get the job done.

 Are Surly bikes overrated?

 Although Surly bikes are highly-rated, the strength of their products has proven to hold up to the hype.
+Therefore, Surly bikes are definitely not overrated.
+They are built with high-quality materials and components that will take a lot of abuse and pass the test of time.

 Where are Surly Bikes made?